Comparison of $f(R,T)$ Gravity with Type Ia Supernovae Data: The Scale Factor

 To explore this model explicitly, we will focus on the model given by Eq.~(\ref{f(R,T)}), with $\epsilon = -1$.
 This reduces Eq.~(\ref{General Quad}) to

 which can be solved for $\barT$ to yield

 where the positive square root is favored so that $\barT=\rho$ in the limit where the energy density is large or the coupling $\lambda$ is small.
-Due to how useful Eq.~(\ref{Quadratic}) is for rewriting the energy density in terms of the stress-energy trace, this equation will henceforth be used throughout our work without referencing it.
+Because of how useful Eq.~(\ref{Quadratic}) is for rewriting the energy density in terms of the stress-energy trace, this equation will henceforth be used throughout our work without referencing it.